yoursandeshshrestha/TreesIndia/Docs/tech-stack.md

 ## 🎯 **Overview**

-TREESINDIA is a unified digital platform combining home services and real estate marketplace with advanced features like AI assistance, call masking, and privacy protection.
-This document outlines the complete technology stack for the application.
+TREESINDIA is a unified digital platform with two main modules (Home Services, Real Estate), featuring a credit system, wallet system, and subscription model.
+The platform uses simplified phone+OTP authentication and credit-based property posting with Razorpay integration.

 ---